The Great Dane is often described as a gentle giant,

 enjoy digging and other “landscaping.”

-You might think the Great Dane is best suited to life outdoors because of his enormous
+You might think the Great Dane is best suited to life outdoors because of its enormous

 size, but just the opposite is true.
 He should be an indoor dog who is part of the family.
 When that is the case, the Great